rouzinho/gummi_base_template/README.md

  - finish separating yaml files
  - integrate alterations into gummi_interface

-## New in this version:
+## New in this version (v1.0.0):

-- .yaml files now can be generated for the base+ee pair in build time, but they need to be properly split and the script scripts/make_yaml.sh needs to be changed accordingly
+- First stable and tested version with the dovetail design.
+Tested with planning via moveit integration.

 ##